Coolver/home-assistant-mcp/README.md

 **Build smart home automations with AI - just describe what you want in natural language** 🏠🤖

+**You should start by installing the Home Assistant Vibecode Agent:** https://github.com/Coolver/home-assistant-cursor-agent

 Transform your smart home management!
 This MCP server enables Cursor AI, Visual Studio Code or your favourite IDE with MCP support to:
 - 📝 Analyze your Home Assistant configuration and devices
 - 🏗️ Create intelligent automations, scripts, and complete systems